ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - doesn't provide a way to improve the security of your Azure Active Directory (Azure AD) environment.
 Azure Active Directory has a function called Identity Protection, which allows you to obtain analysis information on the security structure of your organization.
 It helps you identify potential attacks and understand the effectiveness of your policies.

 ### Azure Monitor
-a platform for collecting, analyzing, visualizing, and potentially taking action based on the metric and logging data from your entire *Azure* and *on-premises* environment.
+- a platform for collecting, analyzing, visualizing, and potentially taking action based on the metric and logging data from your entire *Azure* and *on-premises* environment.

-it collects what is known as "application monitoring data" (data about the performance and functionality of the code you write, regardless of platform). zure Monitor collects monitoring metrics from a variety of on-premises and Azure sources.
-It does not have the ability to centrally manage events
+- collects what is known as "application monitoring data" (data about the performance and functionality of the code you write, regardless of platform).
+- collect monitoring data about applications, guest operating systems, Azure resources, Azure subscriptions, and Azure tenants and will not help with monitoring security threats.
+- **It does not have the ability to centrally manage events**

-- Scenarios:
+Scenarios:
 - measure custom events alongside other usage metrics
 - set up alerts for outages or when autoscaling is about to deploy new instances

 ### Azure Service Health
 provides a personalized view of the health of the Azure services, regions, and resources you rely on; displays both major and smaller, localized issues that affect you: